-Here are a few of my favorite elementary classroom teachers’ accounts to follow to spark your inspiration for this new school year:
+Here are several of my favorite Instagram accounts of elementary classroom teachers who will spark your inspiration for this new school year, as well as additional teacher-oriented accounts for all grade levels.

 Ms. Kamp’s account is a resource goldmine for second grade teachers.
 Book suggestions, printables, and crafty activities make this a definite account to follow if you are a primary school teacher.